Make-UpWorkClub/StudyNotes/en-US/notes/physics/cegep3/simple harmonic motion.md

 > [!info] Oscillation around the equilibrium is symmetrical even for vertical SHM.

-> [!info] No work being done by non-conservative forces => mechanical energy is conserved
+> [!info] No work is done by non-conservative forces => mechanical energy is conserved

 ## Examples